-Instalment Outstanding Principal Principal Interest Instalment No. (in Rupees) (in Rupees) (in Rupees) (in Rupees)
+InstalmentNo.
+Outstanding Princip Rupees) oal (in Principal (in Rupees) Interest (in Rupees) Instalment (in Rupees)

-Annexure-4
+Annexure- 4

 Know your account status for SMA

 Borrower is informed that the loan account will mark under various special mention account (SMA) category based on the number of day's account is overdue for the payment of any amount of principal or/and interest.
 Following table explains the SMA-0, SMA-1 and SMA-2 category based on number of day's account is overdue